Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations

 \subsection{PhysVEC: A Verifiable and Error Correctable AI Physicist Framework}

-PhysVEC is designed to overcome these limitations.
-Equipped with programming tests and scientific tests, PhysVEC systematically verifies LLM-generated results and performs iterative error correction to achieve accurate and interpretable scientific outcomes, as shown in the left column of Fig.~\ref{fig:workflow} (a).
+Here, we introduce the PhysVEC framework.
+Equipped with programming tests and scientific tests, PhysVEC systematically verifies LLM-generated results and performs iterative error correction to achieve accurate and interpretable scientific results, as shown in the left column of Fig.~\ref{fig:workflow} (a).
 PhysVEC consists of three cooperating agents: an \emph{Author agent}, a \emph{Programming verifier}, and a \emph{Scientific verifier}.
 The Author agent analyzes the input paper and completes the task.
 The Programming verifier then conducts programming tests to verify programming correctness and fix syntax errors.
 Finally, the Scientific verifier performs scientific tests to verify physical validity via physics-informed checks and outputs the reproduced results (see more details about the PhysVEC pipeline in the Supplemental Material).

 The Author agent identifies and completes the target task from the original research article.
 It first analyzes the paper, conducts free-form planning, consults relevant library documentation or manuals, and then iteratively refines the script until it conforms to a predefined structure.
 Concretely, the script is organized into reusable blocks, denoted as ``element functions'' (e.g., constructing the lattice, defining the Hamiltonian, etc.), which can be systematically composed in subsequent computations, as illustrated in Fig.~\ref{fig:unit_integ} (gray block).
 Explicit modularization allows each block to be independently inspected and revised, which enables standardized and systematic verification and efficient error correction, laying the foundation for the subsequent procedures.